Empire Theatre (42nd Street): Burlesque

-Woods subleased the Eltinge Theatre to Max Rudnick in February 1931, although Woods continued to occupy the fourth-floor offices, as his lease did not expire for another two years.
+Woods sublet the Eltinge to Max Rudnick in February 1931.
 Rudnick converted the Eltinge into a stock burlesque theater, and launched his first burlesque shows there on March 6.
-The Eltinge was the second theater on 42nd Street to feature burlesque, following Minsky's Republic Theater (now the New Victory) in February.
-This was due in part to the Depression and in part to a general decline in the Broadway theater industry in the mid-20th century; from 1931 to 1950, the number of legitimate theaters decreased from 68 to 30.
+The Eltinge was the second theater on 42nd Street to feature stock burlesque, following Minsky's Republic Theater (now the New Victory) which opened a month earlier.
+The Eltinge's conversion to burlesque was due in part to the Depression and in part to a general decline in the Broadway theater industry in the mid-20th century; from 1931 to 1950, the number of legitimate theaters decreased from 68 to 30.

-The Eltinge and the Republic were financially successful by mid-1931, but local business owners opposed burlesque, claiming that the shows encouraged loitering and decreased property values.
-In New York, theater licenses were subject to yearly renewal, and opponents tried to have the licenses revoked.
-The nearby Republic and other theaters had been raided by police, but these actions only boosted the theaters' popularity.
+The Eltinge and the Republic were financially successful by mid-1931, but local business owners opposed burlesque, claiming that the shows encouraged loitering and crime and decreased property values.
+In New York, theater licenses were subject to yearly renewal, and opponents of burlesque tried to have the licenses revoked.
+The nearby Republic and other theaters had been raided by police, but the publicity only boosted attendance.
 The Eltinge's operating license was temporarily revoked in September 1932, only to reopen the next month.
 The Eltinge toned down its shows whenever it was raided, but reverted to form soon after.
-By 1933, Rudnick had taken over the theater building, and Woods relocated his office to the New Amsterdam.
+By 1933, Rudnick had taken over the theater building, and Woods, who had continued to occupy the fourth-floor offices, relocated his office to the New Amsterdam.

-After he was elected mayor in 1934, Fiorello La Guardia began a crack down on burlesque and appointed Paul Moss as license commissioner.
+After he was elected mayor in 1934, Fiorello La Guardia began a crackdown on burlesque and appointed Paul Moss as license commissioner.
 Rudnick, his assistant manager, and several performers were arrested on indecency charges in November 1934, but were ultimately exonerated.
 The Eltinge continued to operate as a burlesque house for several more years.
 However, after a series of sex crimes in early 1937, the La Guardia administration ordered all burlesque houses to remove the word "burlesque" from their marquees that June.
-The Eltinge continued to host burlesque performances, which were billed as variety shows.
+The Eltinge continued to host burlesque performances, which were billed as "Follies".
 The theater operated without a permit for several weeks in late 1937 before its license was renewed at the end of that year.
-Even without burlesque on its marquee, the Eltinge remained popular, although it was only one of three remaining burlesque theaters in the city by 1940.
+Even without the word "burlesque" on its marquee, the Eltinge remained popular, although it was only one of three remaining burlesque theaters in the city by 1940.
 Moss again refused to renew the Eltinge's operating license in early 1942, marking the permanent end of burlesque at the Eltinge.